Aigerim-Zh/Yelp-Project/README.md

 [Linear Regression](Code/Mult_Lin_Reg_test_model.ipynb)

-Going forward, we intended to test our analysis and metrics to select the best predictive model.
+Going forward, we intended to test our analysis and metrics using our real data to select the best predictive model.